 Instructions for Completing your Degree and Major/Minor Checklist:

-A new tool, the Academic Plan is available for you to see how your completed courses have satisfied the Bachelor of Arts general education and major/minor requirements for graduation.
+The Academic Plan is available for you to see how your completed courses have satisfied the Bachelor of Arts general education and major/minor requirements for graduation.
 Academic plans are based on the BA regulations and requirements from the academic catalogue that is in effect from the year the student begins at Cornell, and Major and Minor Requirements from the academic catalogue at the time of spring registration during their second year.
 If, after a student has begun, one or more of the degree requirements are changed, the student may choose to be graduated under either the original or revised requirements.
 Please see the catalogue or contact the Registrar's Office if you have questions regarding which catalogue or check list applies to you.
 You may access your academic plan through self-service.

 - Sign on to self-service